Learn how to transform a boring pair of shoes, old purse or pleather corset into a METALLIC MARDI GRAS MASTERPIECE.

 FAQ:

-Q: Can I use sneakers or a suede shoe?
+Q: Can I use canvas sneakers or a suede shoe?

-A: For the purpose of this class, we are going to learn on leather, pleather or faux leather.
+A: For the purpose of this class, we are going to learn on leather, pleather, vinyl or faux leather.
 A smooth surface works best for this process!!

-However, I will teach you how to alter the gilding prep process so that you can try it at home on canvas or other fabrics.
+However, I will teach you how to alter the gilding prep process so that you can experiment at home on canvas or other fabrics.

 Q: Can I add accent shapes and use multiple colors in my design?